 New perspectives needed to tackle Alzheimer’s and dementia

-After 40 years of high-profile failures in Alzheimer’s research there’s an urgent need for new ways to combat the disease, the prompt for a recent public event in Sydney.
+After 40 years of high-profile failures in Alzheimer’s research and related drug trials, there’s an urgent need for new ways to combat the disease.

 This fact was the driver to gather an expert panel for Open Minded: Embracing new perspectives in Alzheimer’s disease, hosted by the UTS Centre for Neuroscience & Regenerative Medicine (CNRM) and supported by the Blackmore Foundation.